practicusai/docs/docs/k8s-setup.md

 ## Preparing a Kubernetes namespace

-Practicus AI Kubernetes backend is designed to run in a namespace and side-by-sde with other production workloads.
+Practicus AI Kubernetes backend is designed to run in a namespace and side-by-side with other production workloads.

 We strongly suggest you use namespaces, even for testing purposes.